Are you wondering if there is an ideal blog post length for businesses?

 Style and tone may also vary depending on the purpose of your article – defending a strongly held position in a comment piece may require a strong voice, while an advice piece usually works best with a more conversational tone.

-If your posts are good, people will take time to read them.
+If your posts are good, people will take the time to read them.
 But you may need to write longer posts to elevate the quality to that degree.
-That’s the answer to the question we’re trying to answer.